-Why I've decide to become a vegan
+Why I've decided to become a vegan

 After doing some research, Emma started to cut out animal products from her diet one by one.

 Veganuary is an annual challenge to follow a vegan lifestyle for the whole month of January.
 Vegans do not eat any animal products,including dairy, meat, eggs and honey.
 Vegans also look for cruelty free products where possible.
 For example, vegans try avoiding materials like leather or any products tested on animals.

 This may sound extreme to you and it did for me to before I looked into it.
 Most people have heard of vegetarianism and many people see it as a more flexible approach.
 Vegetarians do not eat meat, but do consume dairy, eggs and honey.

 I never gave much thought to veganism until this year I read a book called the “Dalai Lama.”
 It was a book based on Buddhism and Veganism was mentioned.
 It opened my eyes to how we harm animals for our food.
 I decided to question the idea and looked up some videos and documentaries.
 I ended going along to a vegan festival and met one special friend for life there.

 However, I got overwhelmed at the festival.
 There is a stereotype that all vegans preach at meat eaters 24/7 and that they will make you feel bad if you eat steak in front of them.
 As with everything in life, there are people who can have extreme views.
 I came home from that festival with my mind made up.
 I was not going vegan.
 I have realised that the more you preach and make others feel bad for their actions, the more it will steer someone away and that is exactly how I felt that day.